Log Analytics workspace data export in Azure Monitor (preview)

 Table <tableName> does not exist in the workspace.

 - You can define up to 10 enabled rules in your workspace.
-Additional rules are allowed but in disable state.
+Additional rules are allowed when disabled.

 - Destination must be unique across all export rules in your workspace.